 Walter “Woody” Hanstein, Esq., Farmington, Maine.

 “Ed Folsom’s book is the single best source for Maine case and statutory law relating to

 Scott D. Gardner, Esq., Biddeford, Maine

 Ed’s second book, Maine Driver’s License Suspensions, Revocations and Related Offenses (non-OUI) was first published in December of 2012.
+The 2016 edition is now available.
 The book is intended to run a thread through Maine statutes, rules and cases dealing with suspensions and revocations of driver’s licenses and related criminal offenses, and to assist attorneys by clearing up some of the confusion surrounding the interplay of court actions and actions of the Bureau of Motor Vehicles in this area.